-We believe that our partnership with Uber Technologies, Inc. and our acquisition of Uber's Elevate business, provides us with two important competitive advantages in our goto-market planning and execution.
+We believe that our partnership with Uber Technologies, Inc. and our acquisition of Uber's Elevate business, provides us with two important competitive advantages in our go-to-market planning and execution.

-First, through our acquisition of Elevate we were able to welcome experienced team members from Uber, along with a set of software tools focused on planning and operations the Elevate team had developed over several years.
-We believe the acquisition of Elevate positions us to make uniquely informed, data-driven decisions in the lead up to commercial launch, as well as accelerating our operational readiness.
+First, through our 2021 acquisition of Elevate we were able to welcome experienced team members from Uber, along with a set of software tools focused on planning and operations the Elevate team had developed over several years.
+We believe this positions us to make uniquely informed, data-driven decisions in the lead up to commercial launch, as well as accelerating our operational readiness.